 - Flow Networks

-- Maximum Flow
+- Maximun Flow

-- Interlude: Representing Graphs by Edge Lists

-- Flow Algorithms
+- Flow Algorithm

+- Ford-

+- Edmonds

+- Karp

+- Dinic

-- Ford-Fulkerson Edmonds-Karp Dinics Faster
+- Faster Algorithms

 - Min Cut

 - Related Problems

 - Example Problems

 - Aside: Augmenting paths look very nice in bipartite graphs.
 There's the matched component and unmatched vertices and augmenting paths just alternate between following unmatched edges and matched edges. - Also on bipartite graphs we get nice theorems like Hall's Marriage Theorem. - For these reasons, we can say a lot more about the structure of bipartite graphs.
 Also certain problems on bipartite graphs are a lot easier than on general graphs. - But won't get time to see this in this course.